-SIEMENS GAMESA Group carries out transactions with international counterparties in the normal course of business, leading to incomes in currencies other than Euro, and to future cash flows generated by SIEMENS GAMESA Group's companies, that are denominated in a currency other than their functional currencies, and are therefore exposed to risks from changes in foreign currency exchange rates.
+SIEMENS GAMESA Group carries out transactions with international counterparties in the normal course of business, leading to incomes in currencies other than euro, and to future cash flows generated by SIEMENS GAMESA Group's companies that are denominated in a currency other than their functional currencies, and are therefore exposed to risks from changes in foreign currency exchange rates.

-Foreign currency exchange rate exposure is partially balanced by purchasing of goods, commodities and services in local market currencies, where the business is being conducted, as well as by locating the production activities and other contributions along the supply chain in those local markets.
+Foreign currency exchange rate exposure is partially balanced by purchasing of goods, commodities and services in local market currencies where the business is being conducted, as well as by locating the production activities and other contributions along the supply chain in those local markets.
 Furthermore, to the extent possible, currency clauses are integrated into commercial contracts to transfer total or partially foreign currency risk to counterparts.

-In the cases where it is not possible to apply the measures described above, SIEMENS GAMESA Group uses financial instruments to hedge for the remaining risk exposure, since its objective is to generate profits through business operations, and not by speculating with the exchange rate fluctuations (Note 14).
+In the cases where it is not possible to apply the measures described above, SIEMENS GAMESA Group uses financial instruments to hedge the remaining risk exposure, since its objective is to generate profits through business operations, and not by speculating with the exchange rate fluctuations (Note 10).
 For this purpose, the Group analyses the foreign currency exposure on its confirmed order backlog as well as on the planned and highly probable foreign currency transactions.

 Due to the international set-up of the Group, cash flows are generated in numerous different currencies.
-The majority of foreign currency transactions of the Company are denominated in Sterling pounds, US dollars, Danish krones and other currencies.
+The majority of foreign currency transactions of the Group are denominated in united states dollars, danish krones, chinese yuans, indian rupees, brazilian reals, sterling pounds and mexican pesos.
 According to SIEMENS GAMESA Group's general Foreign Exchange risk management framework, foreign currency risk has to be hedged within a band of at least 75% up to a maximum of 100%.
-The financial instruments used to hedge this risk are primarily foreign currency exchange forward contracts and foreign currency swaps (Note 14).
+The financial instruments used to hedge this risk are primarily foreign currency exchange forward contracts and foreign currency swaps (Note 10).